mailmrmanoj/angular-js-training/README.md

 Next, we will do the same work by building a custom angular directive and re-using it wherever we want.

 # 5. Writing our own services and filters
 A service called `CountryService` will be written that queries a remote web service to query all countries' names and languages.
 A filter called `demoCapitalize` will be written that upper-cases the input word
+# 6. Using Ui-router with nested views
+This is a copy-paste of the example discussed here `https://scotch.io/tutorials/angular-routing-using-ui-router`.
+Please refer.